systematic-magic/puma/puma.rst

 		Otherwise - in amber.

 PuMa does not check:
 	There is no special check to verify the separators.
-However, as a side effect of name check, it can highlight all non-comliant separators in amber.

 3. Affiliations and Author Notes